FailAcademy/learning/adp-vancouver/_slides/week-05/01-intro-to-mongo.md

 ```

 ---
-#Exercise 1
+# Exercise 1

-With the commands from the previous line perform teh following tasks.
+With the commands from the previous slide perform the following tasks.
 Make sure to replace collection with a name.

 1. Can you insert multiple field and value entries into one collection
 2. change exsisting entries